eduardo-vazquez/42barcelona/cursus/push_swap/README.md

 ### V.1 The rules
 - You have 2 stacks named a and b.
 - At the beginning:
-	◦ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
+ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
-	◦ The stack b is empty.
+	- The stack b is empty.
 	- The goal is to sort in ascending order numbers into stack a.
 To do so you have the following operations at your disposal:

+H<sub>2</sub>O es la fórmula del agua.

 | | | |
 |:--|:--:|:--|